chbrandt/swift_deepsky/README.md

 The _Swift DeepSky_ (SDS) project has three goals:
 - [x] Generate deep views of the Sky
-- [x] Provide sn easy tool for non-specialists to process X-ray data
+- [x] Provide an easy tool for non-specialists to process X-ray data
-- [] Keep an up-to-date version of Swift photometric catalog
+- [ ] Keep an up-to-date version of Swift photometric catalog

 To accomplish those goals a mixture of technologies and client/server agents were assembled to deliver a completely automated mechanism to handle all the